-A friend recently asked me if I’d heard of Jeff Buckley or his disc, Grace.
-I thought I’d share my response to her, since it’s been ages since I’ve told this:
+A friend recently asked me if I’d heard of Jeff Buckley, or his disc, Grace.
+I thought I’d share my response to her, since it’s been ages since I’ve told this.

 I was born in the early 70s (1970 to be exact).
 I would consider Jeff Buckley to have been my generation’s John Lennon.
 Grace was the soundtrack to my courtship with Laurel in the summer of ’94.
-We saw his last Toronto performance in the summer of ’95 at the Danforth Music Hall.
+We saw his last Toronto performance in the summer of ’95 at The Danforth Music Hall.
 I so very badly wanted to play drums in his band, which, being based in NYC, would geographically have been a difficult task for me.
 That, and him already having a drummer.

-During the next couple of hours, Ty’s phone rang quite frequently, as an impromptu party had begun and people had to phone up to be buzzed into his building.
-Each time the phone rang, my blood went cold.
-After sometime, I stopped hearing the phone ring.
-I figured Buckley would have gotten the message and thought “who the hell’s Gord?”, crumpled it up and tossed it.
+During the next couple of hours, Ty’s phone rang frequently, as an impromptu Saturday night gathering at his place had begun, and visitors had to phone up to be buzzed into his building.
+For the next hour or so, each time the phone rang, my ears perked up and I panicked.
+Over the next while, enthralled with conversation (and beer), I no longer paid attention when the phone ring, thinking Buckley would have gotten the message and thought, “I don’t know any Gord”.